 1.1 There is an expectation that service users will meet their own needs for transport to access and take advantage of services, or support to facilitate them.

-1.2 Transport is a means of accessing other services or support.
-The overriding principle is that the decision to provide transport is based on a person’s individual circumstances including: needs, risks, outcomes and on promoting independence.
-There is no statutory duty for Councils to provide transport nor funding for it.
+1.2 Transport is not in itself an eligible social care need but is a means of accessing other services or support.
+The overriding principle is that the decision to provide transport is based on a person’s individual circumstances including needs, risks, outcomes, and promoting independence.

-1.4 Although a person may attend a specific community service or activity to meet their assessed needs, they will not be eligible automatically for transport to and from the service/activity.
+1.3 Adult Social Services will only fund transport for people to enable them to attend an activity or community-based service which is meeting an assessed social care need.
+Although a person may attend a specific community service or activity to meet their assessed needs, they will not be automatically eligible for transport to and from the service / activity.

-1.5 The transport provided will be appropriate for that need, will provide value for money and be cost effective.
+1.4 The need for and purpose of transport should be clearly stated on an individual’s care and support plan.
+The transport provided must be appropriate for that need, provide value for money and be cost effective.

-1.7 The assumption is that service users will travel independently except where assessment shows that this is not possible.
-The test used in the assessment should be: “If Adult Social Services does not provide transport, would this result in an eligible need for services going unmet?” i.e. are there other ways in which the service user can reasonably be expected to attend services and/or support making his/her own arrangements to get there?
+1.6 The assumption is that service users will travel independently except where assessment shows that this is not possible.
+The test used in the assessment should be: “If Adult Social Services does not provide transport, would this result in an eligible need for services going unmet?”

-1.8 Where an individual is provided with a Personal Budget or requests a Direct Payment to meet their assessed needs for care, the same principles will apply as to those people opting to receive support directly from Adult Social Services.
+1.7 Where an individual is provided with a Direct Payment to meet their assessed care needs, the same principles apply as with those receiving directly commissioned services from Adult Social Services.

-1.9 If a person has been assessed as able to make their own transport arrangements but declines to do so and as a result is unable to attend the service for which they have an assessed eligible need this will be viewed as the person declining services.
+1.8 If a person has been assessed as able to make their own transport arrangements but declines to do so without good cause and as a result is unable to attend the service for which they have an assessed eligible need this will be viewed as the person declining services.
 Where a person has declined a service which they are eligible for, the assessor will evaluate whether the person has the capacity to make this decision.

-1.11 We will link with the Children Service and work closely to ensure the transport needs of children and young people are assessed whilst at school, so that options to promote independence and use mainstream transport have been explored before they go to college or an adult community activity.
-This will assist to overcome the expectation from their families that the Adult Social Services will provide transport in all circumstances.
-All young people requiring adult social services will require an assessment of their needs.
+1.10 Practitioners, or in some cases the Preparing for Adult Life (PfAL) team, should work closely with Children’s Services to ensure the transport needs of children and young people are assessed whilst at school, so that options to promote independence and use mainstream transport have been explored before they go to college or an adult community activity.
+The PfAL team works with children and young people from the age of 14 and adopts the Living Well approach to help overcome the potential expectation that Adult Social Services will provide transport in all circumstances.

-- Who is able to access services using their own, public or community transport.
+- Who is able to access services by walking, using a mobility scooter or by using their own, public or community transport.

 - Who chooses to attend a service which is not their nearest appropriate service.